yorkco/bash-project1-yorkco/README.md

   -f \<fontname>: Specify the Font to be converted to.

-  -s \<fontsize>: Specify the font size to be scaled to.
+  -s \<fontsize>: Specify the font size to be set written in pts.
+EX: 12pt

   -h: Display this help information.

   -l: Display the list of acceptable fonts.

+---
+<h3>Additonal file</h3>
-  I included a pdf of my resume as test pdf.
+I included a pdf of my resume as a test pdf